apache/datafusion-site/_posts/2024-11-18-datafusion-fastest-single-node-parquet-clickbench.md

 (released Dec 2023) and DataFusion 43 (released Nov 2024).

-Like all good optimization efforts, ours took sustained effort as DataFusion ran out [single 2x performance improvements] several years ago.
+Like all good optimization efforts, ours took sustained effort as DataFusion ran out of [single 2x performance improvements] several years ago.
 Working together our community of engineers from around the world[^3] and all experience levels[^4] pulled it off (check out [this discussion] to get a sense).
 It may be a "[hobo sandwich]" [^5], but it is a tasty one!